-The lab continues to provide invertebrate identifications, tree disease diagnoses, pest management recommendations, and supports education and outreach.
+The lab continues to provide invertebrate identifications, tree disease diagnoses, pest management recommendations and supports education and outreach.
 In 2020, our inquiries came from 13 Vermont counties, with the highest numbers from Windsor, Washington, and Windham.
-Insect identification was our highest inquire, followed by fungal/disease identification, forest health-related information requests, abiotic damage identification, and animal damage identification.
+Insect identification was our highest inquire, followed by fungal/ disease identification, forest health-related information requests, abiotic damage identification, and animal damage identification.
 Three percent of our inquiries were from out-of-state.
-We work closely with our partners at the VAAFM to provide these services.

 Vermont's firewood quarantine, the Rule Governing the Importation of Untreated Firewood into the State of Vermont, went into effect in 2016.
 Untreated firewood, less than 48 inches in length, cannot be brought into Vermont unless a waiver has been granted to the person moving the firewood.
-In 2020, twenty-two waivers were in effect for firewood from adjacent counties in New Hampshire, New York, and Massachusetts.
+In 2020, twenty-two waivers were in effect for firewood from adjacent counties in New Hampshire, New York, or Massachusetts.
 Waivers for wood from counties known to have EAB do not allow the importation of untreated ash firewood.

-To align with the firewood quarantine and emerald ash borer slow the spread campaign, the protocol was modified regarding outside firewood entering Vermont State Parks.
+To align with the firewood quarantine and slow the spread campaign, the protocol was modified regarding outside firewood entering Vermont State Parks.
 Campers were encouraged to bring no more than one night's worth of firewood regardless of the firewood's location of origin.
 Unless it was certified to have been heat-treated, outside firewood was confiscated, bagged, labeled, and exchanged for heat treated wood.
 In 2020, 210 bags of firewood were processed, compared to 8 bags of out-of-state wood in 2018.
 The wood originated from Connecticut, Massachusetts, New York, New Hampshire, and multiple towns across Vermont.